Schrikvis/emoji-everywhere/README.md

-# twemoji-everywhere
+# emoji-everywhere
-Convert unicode emoji to twemoji images on all webpages.
+Convert unicode emoji to images on all webpages
-This webextension is a multiprocess compatible fork of emoji-everywhere.

 ## License
 This addon is released under the [GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.